Jefferson County, Georgia

 - 2000s - Efforts are made to preserve and promote the county's historical landmarks and cultural heritage

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Georgia.
+This timeline provides a condensed summary of the historical journey of Jefferson County, Georgia.